GCWehmeyer/VehicleStockVolkswagen/README.md

 # VehicleStockVolkswagen
- An assessment for Newsclip Media Monitoring
+ A Web App for Volkswagen stock taking created as an assessment for Newsclip Media Monitoring